zhisonghuo/Microsoft-Power-Automate/README.md

 # Microsoft Power Automate Portfolios

-Welcome to my Microsoft Power Automate Portfolio!
+Welcome to my Microsoft Power Automate Portfolios!
 This repository showcases a collection of workflows, automations, and integrations I've designed using Microsoft Power Automate.
-The goal of this portfolio is to demonstrate my expertise in automating business processes, streamlining workflows, and integrating various applications to create efficient digital solutions.
+The goal of these portfolios is to demonstrate my expertise in automating business processes, streamlining workflows, and integrating various applications to create efficient digital solutions.

 ## About Me